sensingtheforest/sensingtheforest.github.io/src/posts/2025-03-19-17th-fieldtrip-to-alice-holt-forest.md

 <div class="flex justify-center items-center">
 <figure>
 <img class="mt-4 mb-4" src="/assets/images/2025/03/2025-02-28-Xinyue-coating-QR-code-Giorgio-streamer.jpg" alt="Xinyue coating the new QR code for the Giorgio streamer.">
-<figcaption>inyue coating the new QR code for the Giorgio streamer.</figcaption>
+<figcaption>Xinyue coating the new QR code for the Giorgio streamer.</figcaption>
 </figure>
 </div>